What is the LTCH QRP?

-Learn more about the Affordable Care Act (ACA) Section 3004 (Quality Reporting for Long-Term Care Hospitals (LTCH), Inpatient Rehabilitation Facilities (IRF), and Hospice Programs).
-Please note the link below for P.L.
-Public Law No: 111-148, the Patient Protection and Affordable Care Act (H.R.3590 Health Care Law): https://www.gpo.gov/fdsys/pkg/PLAW-111publ148/pdf/PLAW-111publ148.pdf
+Learn more about Section 3004 of the ACA (Quality Reporting for LTCHs, Inpatient Rehabilitation Facilities [IRFs], and Hospice Programs) of the Public Law (P.L.)
+No: 111-148 (H.R.3590 Health Care Law).

 What happens if quality data isn’t reported?

 For Fiscal Year (FY) 2014, and each subsequent year, if an LTCH fails to submit the required quality data, the LTCH will be subject to a two percentage (2%) point reduction in the Annual Update (i.e. the Annual Payment Update [APU]) for the applicable performance year.